What is a W2 Form: Everything You Need to Know

 Box 2 depicts the amount of federal or state taxes the employer withheld from the employee and paid to the IRS, calculated from the information given on the Form W-4 upon hiring, and depending on which of the copies of the W-2 is being read.
 Also noted is the amount of earned tips , if the profession in question is one in which cash tips are taxed.

 Boxes 3 and 4 reflect how much of your wages are subject to the Social Security tax and the amount your employer withheld.
 Since only a segment of your wages are subject to the Social Security tax, it is often much less than the federal amount.
-Furthermore, unlike federal or state taxes, the social security tax is based on a flat rate, currently 6.2%.
+Furthermore, unlike federal or state taxes, the Social Security tax is based on a flat rate, currently 6.2 percent.

-Boxes 5 through 8 reflect further withholdings in regards to Social Security and medicaid, and how much of any tips earned may be subject to their applicable taxes.
-The amount of an employee’s income subject to the medicaid tax is listed in Box 5.
-Box 6 refers to the amount taxed for medicare, and like social security, is calculated at a flat rate (1.45%), and caps out at $118,500.
+Boxes 5 through 8 reflect further withholdings in regard to Social Security and Medicaid, and how much of any tips earned may be subject to their applicable taxes.
+The amount of an employee’s income subject to the Medicaid tax is listed in Box 5.
+Box 6 refers to the amount taxed for Medicare, and like Social Security, is calculated at a flat rate (1.45 percent), and caps out at $118,500.
 Box 7 contains any tips received in the year and when combined with Box 3, should add up to the total in Box 1.
 Box 8 contains any allocated tips.
-Allocated tips, however, are not considered in the preceding totals of Boxes 1, 5 and 7, and usually this box requires an additional 1040 form to reconcile.
+Allocated tips, however, are not considered in the preceding totals of Boxes 1, 5 and 7, and usually, this box requires an additional 1040 form to reconcile.

-Box 9 is now empty in contemporary tax returns, but prior to 2009 it contained information regarding Earned Income Credits, and will be removed in future iterations of Form W-2.
+Box 9 is now empty in contemporary tax returns, but prior to 2009 it contained information regarding Earned Income Credit and will be removed in future iterations of Form W-2.

 Box 11 is technically already considered in Box 1, but it refers to the amount of compensation that was deferred, but from a non-qualified plan or source.